kaancembertas/Pipeline-GoBackN-Simulation/README.md

 # Sliding Window - Go Back N (Pipeline) Protocol Simulation
+The aim of this project to simulate flow control protocols in data communication such as Stop and Wait Protocol and Sliding Window (Pipelining).

 ![Sliding Window](Simulation.png)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).